fmalcher/node-triplex/README.md

 This is the Backend of *Triplex*.
 It extracts semantic triples placed in HTML-content like Microdata and RDFa.
 Furthermore it provides the processing of N-Triples.

-To get the Web-Frontend please visit [https://github.com/triplex-browser/ng-triplex.git](https://github.com/triplex-browser/ng-triplex.git)
+To get the Web Frontend please visit [https://github.com/triplex-browser/ng-triplex.git](https://github.com/triplex-browser/ng-triplex.git)

-We serve a running version for you at [http://triplex.work](http://triplex.work)
+We serve a running demo for you at [http://triplex.work](http://triplex.work)

 *This project was generated with Node.js version 8.1.0.*